THE APPLE LOGO

 The idea of having no print on the full apple side was abandoned when EMI advised Apple that the contents of the record should appear on both sides of the disc for copyright and publishing reasons.
 Although Mahon’s concept was rejected for legal (and perhaps marketing) reasons, his idea of using different images for each side of the record remained.
 Mahon hired Paul Castell to shoot pictures of green, red and yellow apples, both full and sliced.
 The proofs were reviewed by the Beatles and Neil Aspinall, with the group selecting a big green Granny Smith apple to serve as the company’s logo.
 A sliced green apple was picked for B side.
 Alan Aldridge provided the green script perimeter print for labels [on UK, EU and Australian releases – this does not appear on US labels] and, in all likelihood, the script designation on the custom record sleeve.”

 The red Granny Smith apple was used in 1970 for the US issue of the Let It Be album.
-As that album, for contractual reasons, was being manufactured and distributed in North America by United Artists Records, the red apple was used to mark the difference - or there may have been no philosophy behind this decision.
+As that album, for contractual reasons, was being manufactured and distributed in North America by United Artists Records, the red apple may have been used to mark the difference - or there may have been no philosophy behind this decision.

 |The US Let It Be label featured a red apple|

 In the seventies, the ex-Beatles felt a little playful with their Apple releases.

 |George had an orange apple on his All Things Must Pass label|

 |Maybe Ringo should have used the blue apple for his "Beaucoups of Blues" single instead?|